web3db/Documentation/docs/ROADMAP.md

 - Sharing page → users can agree to buyer requirements
 - Settings page → basic user account controls
 - Buyers can post requirements for data
-- Buyers can approve user offers
+- Buyers can see users shared data
 - Uber-style flow: once users consent, they don’t re-enter details repeatedly
 - Add light gamification (credits, badges)
-- Excludes advanced features like revocation, tokenization, or buyer verification
+- Excludes advanced features like approval/revocation, tokenization, or buyer verification
 - Storage:
   - Web3 storage is the **primary model** (Already previous).
   - Local storage feasibility will be tested as a fallback, using secure device storage.